 Surge functions as PET model input

 Indicator dilution curves, after intravenous bolus administration, have been observed to be of the form of the gamma variate function (Thompson et al., 1964; Starmer & Clark, 1970), and this has been explained by modelling vascular vessels as series of dilution chambers (Schlossmacher et al., 1967; Davenport, 1983) and with convective dispersion model (Leonard & Jorgensen, 1974; Harpen & Lecklitner, 1984).
 The general one-parameter n-compartmental model approximation for the delayed response in blood compartment (transit-time model) describes the blood curve with function

 and the sum of surge and its integral function is

-, where c is a scaling factor.
+, where c is a scaling factor for the integral.
 The integral functions of the surge functions that were shown in Figure 1 are shown in Figure 2 (left panel), and the sums of the surge functions and scaled integral functions shown in Figure 2 (right panel).
 Similar and more versatile curve shapes can be achieved without the integral function if more surge functions are summed, but that increases also the number of function parameters which complicates the fitting.
 The same approach can be applied to any function, for example exponentials.

 Essentially, the sum of surge function and its integral functions consists of an exponential and surge function.
 The exponential function has been commonly added to gamma variate function to account for the recirculation, for example in [13N]NH4+ and [15O]H2O studies (Golish et al., 2001; Lüdemann et al., 2006), and in MRI (Parker et al., 2006).
 Long acquisition time with DCE-MRI causes significant renal clearance of contrast agent, which can be taken into account with yet another exponential term (Duan et al., 2017).
 These formulations resemble the exponential input function with a pair of repeated eigenvalues which is based on a compartmentalized model of radiopharmaceutical behaviour in the circulatory system ("Model 2" by Feng et al. 1993a and 1993b).

 Gamma variate function with a recirculation term can be fitted to input curves and TTACs using fit_gvar.